 Do you pay yourself through dividends?
 Or do you pay yourself with a combination of the two?
 The way you pay yourself has a huge impact on keeping your tax bill nice and low.
 Let’s explore further:

-Do I pay tax on dividends from my limited company?
+How tax on dividends from a limited company is paid

 You can use PAYE to acquire a regular income, but one of the best things about being a director is that you get to define exactly how you are paid.